-Every Council is required to put in place and maintain a Local Code of Governance.
-This describes how the Council is directed, controlled, led and held to account, including the culture and values that shape the decision-making and behaviour of councillors and employees.
+Our Local Code of Governance sets out how the Council is directed, controlled, led and held to account, including the culture and values that shape the decision-making and behaviour of councillors and employees.
 Councils are guided in this by the "Delivering Good Governance in Local Government Framework" (CIPFA, 2016).
 The framework sets out 7 principles, with supporting sub-principles and illustrations of good practice, that together constitute good governance.

-Clackmannanshire Council's Local Code of Governance was reviewed during 2018 and a revised code was approved by Council in February 2019.
-The Local Code elements, and how they relate to the CIPFA good governance principles, is shown overleaf.
-The Local Code is underpinned by a framework of systems and processes, based on legislative and regulatory requirements, guidance and good practice principles that guide our day to day activities.
+The Local Code of Governance was reviewed during 2018 and a revised code was approved by Council in February 2019.
+The Code elements and how they relate to the CIPFA good governance principles, is shown overleaf.
+The Code is underpinned by a framework of systems and processes, based on legislative and regulatory requirements, guidance and good practice principles that guide our day to day activities.